01 | Talent Foundations: Art & Science

 Sometimes we have to slow down in order to go really fast.
 If we have the opportunity (or can create it) this serves as a valuable area to spend a few additional cycles clarifying, aligning & preparing to share.

-Sharing the process and what we are looking for, providing that clarity, makes us look like we actually know what we’re doing and instills a sense of confidence in those who are interviewing and their potential coworkers.
+Sharing the process and what we are looking for and providing that clarity, makes us look like we actually know what we’re doing and instills a sense of confidence in those who are interviewing and their potential co-workers.

-In our next post, we’ll talk through developing a pipeline of great talent, moving talent through that workflow, qualifying them, and great behaviors during the interviews.
+In our next post, we’ll talk through developing a pipeline of great talent, moving talent through that workflow, qualifying, and great behaviors to exhibit during the interviews.